South Fulham TCPR - frequently asked questions

 - Register via the RingGo App or the website (www.myringgo.co.uk).

 - Supply the registration number of the visitor’s vehicle via the RingGo App, website or telephone.

 What is the plan for other taxi services like Uber?

 Ninety-nine per cent of all areas within the South Fulham Traffic, Congestion and Pollution Reduction Scheme zone are still accessible without crossing the access control points.

 Taxis that choose not to drive around the access points, to pick up or, drop off a resident, can ask the resident to apply for an access permit.
 If you do not have an access permit, you will get a penalty.

 Local taxi firms who have applied to be registered can drive through all points to pick up and drop off passengers.

 Residents tell us some Uber drivers are reluctant to enter the TCPR scheme zone because they don’t realise they can access streets without going through a camera.
-Our engineers are working with Uber to update their navigation systems and educate drivers.

 - If you have a valid parking permit, you don’t need to register – we automatically create a free access permit on our system so you can drive through the control points, at any time, without penalty.